Advantage Energy (OTCMKTS:AAVVF) Price Target Raised to C$13.00

-Advantage Energy (OTCMKTS:AAVVF – Get Rating) had its price target boosted by stock analysts at Scotiabank from C$12.50 to C$13.00 in a report released on Tuesday, The Fly reports.
+Advantage Energy (OTCMKTS:AAVVF – Get Rating) had its price objective increased by Raymond James from C$12.00 to C$13.00 in a research note released on Tuesday morning, The Fly reports.

-Other analysts have also recently issued research reports about the stock.
-National Bank Financial raised their target price on shares of Advantage Energy from C$10.00 to C$11.00 in a research note on Friday, February 4th.
-Stifel Nicolaus lifted their price target on Advantage Energy from C$8.25 to C$9.50 in a research note on Monday, February 28th.
-Finally, Raymond James raised their target price on Advantage Energy from C$9.00 to C$9.50 in a report on Monday, February 28th.
-One investment analyst has rated the stock with a hold rating and seven have assigned a buy rating to the company’s stock.
-Based on data from MarketBeat.com, Advantage Energy has a consensus rating of “Buy” and a consensus price target of $10.13.
+A number of other research firms have also recently issued reports on AAVVF.
+National Bank Financial raised their target price on Advantage Energy from C$10.00 to C$11.00 in a research note on Friday, February 4th.
+Stifel Nicolaus lifted their price objective on shares of Advantage Energy from C$8.25 to C$9.50 in a research report on Monday, February 28th.
+Finally, Scotiabank boosted their target price on shares of Advantage Energy from C$12.50 to C$13.00 in a research note on Tuesday.
+One analyst has rated the stock with a hold rating and seven have given a buy rating to the stock.
+Based on data from MarketBeat, the stock has an average rating of Buy and a consensus target price of $10.34.

 Advantage Energy Ltd. engages in the development and production of natural gas and liquids.
 It focuses its operation in Glacier, Wembley, Valhalla, and Progress, Alberta.
 The company was founded on January 2, 1997 and is headquartered in Calgary, Canada.